UID2 Credentials

 - One UID2 participant can have multiple keys.

-- Each key has a set of permissions that determine which endpoints it can be used on.
+- Each key has a set of permissions that determine the endpoints you can use it on.

 - Each key has a corresponding client secret.